 Rev 20:4 “…And they lived and reigned with Christ for a thousand years.
 5 But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection.”

 This text in Revelation is pretty clear that there is no resurrection until the 1000 year reign of Messiah is finished.
-However, there is a significant anomaly in verse 5 in several highly respected ancient Greek New Testament texts.
-The Sinaiticus and Alexandrinus Greek texts and most of the Aramaic texts of the Peshitta, read differently.
+However, there is a significant anomaly in verse 5 in some highly respected ancient New Testament texts.
+The Sinaiticus Greek text and the older Aramaic texts of the Peshitta, read differently.

 Rev 20:4 “… lived and reigned with their Christ these thousand years.
 5 This is the first resurrection.
 6 Blessed and holy is he who has part in the first resurrection; over such the second death has no power, but they shall be the priests of God and of his Christ, and they shall reign with him a thousand years” (Holy Bible, from the Ancient Eastern Text, by G. M. Lamsa, ©1933, renewed 1968 A. J. Holman & Co.)

 The phrase “But the rest of the dead did not live again until the thousand years were finished” does not appear in these ancient texts.
-The original Vaticanus text, which is the only text that really rivals the Sinaiticus or Alexandrinus, does not include Revelation at all.
-The lack of support in these texts calls into serious question the authenticity of this statement.
+The original Vaticanus text, which is the only text that really rivals the Sinaiticus, does not include Revelation at all.
+The lack of support in these texts raises a question about the authenticity of this statement.
 The flow of thought really is better without the phrase.

 Flowing of the Spirit